Monday, June 3 marks Ireland's June Bank Holiday - the sixth bank holiday of the year!

 August Bank Holiday - Monday, August 5

-The first Monday in August is a time for merriment and mischief as Ireland celebrates the August Bank Holiday.
+The first Monday in August is a time for merriment as Ireland celebrates the August Bank Holiday.
 From street fairs to open-air concerts, there's no shortage of entertainment.
 Grab your dancing shoes, indulge in some delicious Irish cuisine, and let the good times roll!

 October Bank Holiday - Monday, October 28

-A Halloween parade in Dublin.
+A Halloween bonfire in Crumlin.
+(RollingNews.ie)

-A Halloween parade in Dublin.
+A Halloween bonfire in Crumlin.
+(RollingNews.ie)

 Ireland is the birthplace of Halloween, and the festivities are nothing short of spectacular.
 From haunted houses to eerie parades, Halloween in Ireland is a spine-tingling experience.
 Embrace the spooky spirit, don your most creative costume, and join the ghoulish celebrations that make October 31 a night to remember.
 In 2024, the Bank Holiday will be observed on Monday, October 28.